dais-ita/dais-ita.github.io/dais/showcase/UK_Event.md

 ## Demonstration Stands

+Stands cover a military issue and highlight how the latest science addresses this issue

 Demos will restart every 30 minutes.
 The demos will run in 2 sessions with all demos available in either session.

+Each stand will present a number of related key achievements from the program

 ??
 Do we want to book attendees onto sessions to spread people out??
 It won't be as obvious at a virtual event Reserve one slot for a VIP group?